nakashkumar/gcc-judge-bat/README.md

 # gcc-judge-bat
+Auto-compile C/C++ source codes placed in `src` folder and check test cases placed in `tests` folder.
+That is it, nothing innovative :P
-Auto-compile C/C++ programs and check testcases using exact match strategy.
-Used to mark assignments in Programming Fundamentals class at FAST NUCES Karachi.
+*Used to mark assignments in Programming Fundamentals class at FAST NUCES Karachi.*

 Run `checker.bat`